RonPiece/MovieRentalApi/README.md

 - Run schema scripts (tables + SPs).
 - Seed movies using one-time loader page or bulk import.
 - Confirm priceToRent (10–30) and rentalCount defaults.
+- The database for movies is also available as JSON data in the [`movies-db.js`](client/JS/movies-db.js) file.
+- Use the [`HtmlPage.html`](client/pages/HtmlPage.html) file to import this JSON data into the database.
+This page is designed for anyone who wants to try the project and populate the database with sample data.

 ## 10. Validation Rules (Highlights)